Skip to main content

 4. Add Plenty of Fruit: Fruit is important in a sangria, so don't skimp on the fruit.
 We love adding apples, pears, and grapes to this sangria.
 Lemon and lime add a little citrus tang.
 Orange juice and slices of orange add sweetness.

 5. Add Spiced Rum: We always use spiced rum in our sangria.
-You can use a white rum if you prefer but we think the spiced rum adds a little extra flavor that makes this sangria special.
+You can use a white rum if you prefer, but I think the spiced rum adds a little extra flavor that makes this sangria special.

 6. Use Festive Glassware: You'll want to be sure you have a pretty glass pitcher for mixing your sangria.
 A clear pitcher is perfect so you can see the pretty fruit floating in the sangria.
 These wine glasses are fun, too!
 Everyone loves the fruit!